ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ## Assertions

 Assertions provide information about when, where, and how an asset was created or transformed.
-Examples include:

-- [Actions](#actions) performed on the asset such as cropping, color or contrast adjustment, and so on.
-- [Creative work assertion](#creative-work-assertion), indicating an asset is the product of creative effort.
-- ["Do not train" assertion](#do-not-train-assertion) to indicate whether the creator/owner of an asset is granting permission to use it for data mining or AI/ML training.
-- Content bindings (for example, cryptographic hashes).

-Add each assertion to the manifest `assertions` property, which is an array of [ManifestAssertion](manifest-ref#manifestassertion) objects.
+In the JSON manifest, each assertion is specified by a [ManifestAssertion](manifest-ref#manifestassertion) object.
+All the assertions in the manifest are in the `assertions` array.
 A ManifestAssertion object has two required properties, `label`, a string, and `data`, which can contain arbitrary information; and two optional properties, `kind` and `instance`.

-The standard form of an assertion in JSON is:
+The standard form of an assertion in a JSON manifest is:

 ```json
 "assertions": [